Osram: History

 During World War II, Osram used forced labour in their plants in Berlin.
-Due to the bombing of Berlin, production was partially relocated to East German cities from 1942 onward.
+Due to the bombing of Berlin, production was partially relocated to eastern German cities from 1942 onward.
 The production of molybdenum and tungsten products, which were classified as important for the war effort, was outsourced to the city of Plauen.
 Following arrangements between Osram officials and members of the SS, two subcamps of Flossenbürg concentration camp were installed next to the factory site to secure the company's supply of slave labourers.
 In a subcamp in Leitzmeritz, prisoners were used to build underground facilities as part of the secret project Richard II to secure the production of molybdenum and tungsten during air raids.
 At least 4,500 prisoners died in the camp, while Osram never moved into the space due to the course of war.

 In 1993, Osram Sylvania, a North American division, was established with the acquisition of GTE's Sylvania lighting division.
 Osram Sylvania manufactures and markets a wide range of lighting products for homes, business, and vehicles and holds the largest share of the North American lighting market.

 In fiscal year 2006, the company achieved sales of about 2 billion euros, which comprised 43% of total Osram sales.

-In 2019, Osram sold Sylvania to Wesco International, Inc.

 In 1998, Osram acquired the lamp business of ECE Industries India for $9.55 million.
 In 2009, Osram acquired Traxon Technologies.
 In 2011, Osram acquired Siteco.
 On 8 July 2013 Siemens spun Osram off, and Osram listed on the Frankfurt Stock Exchange.
+In 2019, Osram sold Sylvania to Wesco International, Inc.

 On 3 March 2021, ams AG announced that the Domination and Profit and Loss Transfer Agreement (“DPLTA”) between AMS Offer GmbH, a wholly owned subsidiary of AMS AG, the parent company of AMS Group, and Osram Licht AG (“Osram”), became effective on that day.
 The combined company focuses on optical systems and serves the entire value chain including sensing, visualization and illumination, with products ranging from emitters to sensors and software.